The JP Morgan Tennis Court Revitalization -

 Now, the Morgan Center serves as a permanent

-meeting facility for the Jekyll Island Club Hotel (after its
+meeting facility for the Jekyll Island Club Hotel.

 The facility amenities include -